michaelbrewer/aws-lambda-events/docs/lambda-resources.md

 - [x] Complete extraction of sample events into `docs/events` folder (124 test events so far!!!)
 - [x] Create the EventBridge `lambda-testevent-schemas` registry if it doesn't exist
 - [x] Support relative paths to allow users to bring their own events
+- [x] Support create or update of a test event
 - [x] Add cli args
     - [x] `--help` - prints cli help
     - [x] `--list` - prints the list of support event sources